12 Jan Overcoming Severe Dyslexia: Maddie’s Diary (A Live Case Study)

 Meet Maddie, a 10-year-old who has been diagnosed with severe dyslexia, moderate dyscalculia, ADHD, and low IQ (low 80s).
 People who have evaluated her have said that they have never seen dyslexia as severe as this before.
 Her parents have been told by more than one professional that Maddie will probably never read, and that they should try to find things that Maddie can be successful with outside of academics, because she will never be successful in academics.
 Her mom, Kimberly, refused to accept this and has worked tirelessly to try to help Maddie, with little success.

 We have been touched by Maddie’s story and have chosen her to be a live case study.
 Starting in March 2018, we have been posting regular updates of her progress, as told by her mom.

-A video summarizing Maddie’s progress up to Week 24 can be viewed below:
+A video summarizing Maddie’s progress from beginning to end can be viewed below:

 Let’s start at the beginning…